His Majesty's Customs (Gibraltar): Transport

 HM Customs have marked road vehicles for customs duties, fitted with blue flashing lights and sirens.
 The current vehicles are dark blue, with blue and yellow markings and the HM Customs crest as well as appropriate wording.

 HM Customs Marine Section

 The Customs of Gibraltar operate a Marine Unit, which operates two-high speed RIBs.
 The Maritime Journal reported that "Performance patrol boat specialist FB Design has recently delivered two high speed RIBs to HM Customs in Gibraltar.

 Capable of speeds of over 50 knots these two RIBs are based on standard production hull designs developed by this Italian builder, but they have been fully customised to meet the requirements of the Customs".

 HM Customs does carry out counter-drug operations, sometimes in conjunction with the Royal Gibraltar Police and Spanish Guardia Civil.

 HM Customs seizes illegal drugs and carries out deterrence operations.

 Social media

-HM Customs have a Twitter account.
+HM Customs Gibraltar have a Twitter account, Facebook Page and LinkedIn Profile.